H. B. 2016

 seventeen of the code of West Virginia, one thousand nine

-hundred thirty-one, as amended, relating to the state road
+hundred thirty-one, as amended, relating to changing the

-fund; changing the state road allocation formula to provide
+state road allocation formula to provide an additional

-granting the commissioner of highways certain powers with
+giving the state commissioner of highways certain powers and

 Be it enacted by the Legislature of West Virginia: